jmhutchison/QGIS-Training-Manual/create_vector_data/create_new_vector.rst

 |WN|
 -------------------------------------------------------------------------------

+Now that you have been introduced to vector data creation, you can learn how to analyze this data to solve problems.
+That is the topic of the next module.

+..
 Features in a GIS layer aren't just pictures, but objects in space.
+For
-For example, adjacent polygons know where they are in relation to one another.
-This is called *topology*.
-In the next lesson you'll see an example of why this can be useful.
+.. example, adjacent polygons know where they are in relation to one another.
+This
+.. is called *topology*.
+In the next lesson you'll see an example of why this can
+.. be useful.